 Great Master Tánluán (昙鸾大师) and Pure Land Patriarchs such as Great Master Yìnguāng (印光大师) reminded that there should be good-knowing (spiritual) friends (善知识) then, to offer guidance (开示), to urge giving rise to Faithful Aspiration (信愿) to reach Pure Land, followed by support-chanting (助念) to motivate adequate sincere mindfulness of Buddha.

 Naturally next, is the worry that there might not be friends present to offer guidance with support-chanting.
-Great Master Yìnguāng quelled this worry by teaching this — ‘If you are willing to support others to have pure mindfulness for rebirth in Pure Land, you will also attain the reward of others’ support-chanting for you.’ (肯助人净念往生，亦得人助念之报。) Thus, there is no need to worry about not getting help if one helps others.
+Great Master Yìnguāng put an end to this worry by teaching this — ‘If you are willing to support others to have pure mindfulness for rebirth in Pure Land, you will also attain the reward of others’ support-chanting for you.’ (肯助人净念往生，亦得人助念之报。) Thus, there is no need to worry about not getting help if one helps others.

-For truly sincere practitioners, even if there are no human support-chanters present, there can be unseen ones, in terms of Dharma Protector Gods (护法神) and Bodhisattvas, whose guidance to be mindful of Buddha fills the air.
+For truly sincere practitioners, even if there are no human support-chanters present, there can be unseen ones, in terms of Dharma Protector Gods (护法神) and Bodhisattvas, whose guidance to be mindful of Buddha fills the air (and mind).
 Once sincere mindfulness of Buddha arises, pain and confusion will disappear, as replaced by bliss and clarity with connection to Buddha.

 Verses On Leaning West